-Finally, vehicle owners can sign up to receive Snow Mobile text and email messages alerting them when a DPW Operation is called or a Snow Emergency is declared.
-To sign up, go to milwaukee.gov/enotify.
+Finally, vehicle owners can sign up to receive Snow Mobile text and email messages alerting them when a Snow Emergency is declared.
+To sign up, go to https://milwaukeeparkingalerts.com/#/.

 When motorists follow winter parking rules, DPW crews can plow and clear city streets more effectively, efficiently, and safely.

 No overnight parking from 2:00 a.m. to 6:00 a.m. is allowed on through highways and mass transit (bus) routes from December 1 to March 1.
 In case of a “Snow Emergency” prior to December 1 or after March 1, vehicles must be moved to a side street and must be legally parked in conformity with all other regulations on the proper side of the street.
 For information on Regulated Streets, go to milwaukee.gov/winteraparking.

 On all streets that allow overnight parking, including streets that allow two-sided parking (and on Winter Regulated Streets prior to December 1 or after March 1), alternate side parking is required between 10:00 p.m. and 6:00 a.m. when a Snow Emergency is called.
 Alternate side parking means parking on the odd side for an odd date using the date before midnight and on the even side for an even date.
 Always follow posted signs, as they take precedence.